A topic from the subject of Calibration in Chemistry.

 Introduction

 Calibration is the process of determining the accuracy and precision of a measurement device.
-In the context of food, calibration is used to ensure that equipment such as scales, thermometers, and pH meters are providing accurate and reliable measurements.
+In the context of food chemistry, calibration is crucial to ensure that equipment such as scales, thermometers, pH meters, and spectrophotometers provide accurate and reliable measurements.
+Inaccurate measurements can lead to errors in formulation, quality control, and safety assessments.

 Basic Principles

-- Accuracy: Refers to the closeness of a measurement to the true value.
+1. Accuracy: Refers to how close a measurement is to the true value.

-- Precision: Refers to the consistency of measurements taken under the same conditions.
+2. Precision: Refers to the reproducibility of measurements; how close repeated measurements are to each other under the same conditions.
+High precision doesn't guarantee high accuracy.

 Equipment and Techniques